 So, with ‘’Double-Trigger’’ RSU vesting, you’re able to sell your stock to pay the tax at vesting.

 How we can help with stock vesting

 At Global Shares, we’ve helped companies of all sizes and locations to launch their own equity compensation plans.
-Here, we want to give you some key factors to consider when establishing your vesting rules:

 If want to make sure your equity is in good hands, contact us for a free demo today.